 Beginning in the 1930s, companies also started dumping asbestos in several piles throughout Ambler.
-The asbestos piles were nicknamed the white mountains of Ambler.
+The asbestos piles were nicknamed the “White Mountains” of Ambler.

 At times, homes and vehicles close to the large asbestos piles were covered with asbestos dust.
 There were also playgrounds nearby and children were known to play in the “White Mountains.”

 Asbestos manufacturing continued in Ambler until 1987.
-At that time, Keasbey & Mattison’s parent company, Nicolet Industries, filed for bankruptcy after facing more than 60,000 asbestos-related lawsuits.
+At that time, Keasbey & Mattison’s parent company, Nicolet Industries, Inc., filed for bankruptcy after facing more than 60,000 asbestos-related lawsuits.

-03. EPA Cleanup Efforts in Ambler
+03. EPA Asbestos Cleanups in Ambler

 For decades, asbestos companies dumped asbestos in piles in Ambler.
-After the dangers of asbestos became well-known, the town needed help cleaning up asbestos to protect residents.
+After the dangers of asbestos became well known, the town needed help cleaning up asbestos to protect residents.